Peugeot 5008 SUV - Engines, drive & performance

 If you’re after relaxing journeys, the Peugeot 5008 is a good car to drive

-Let’s get the negatives out of the way first: the 5008’s steering is a little woolly and artificial-feeling, while its height and soft suspension translate to a fair degree of body lean when cornering with brio.
 The manual gearbox, meanwhile, is smooth enough, but the gearlever feels too big in the hand – although this may well be easy to get used to.
 In contrast, the small steering wheel feels out of place in a big SUV.
 It makes the 5008 easy to manoeuvre in tight streets, but seems a bit strange at higher speeds.

 Peugeot 5008 petrol engines

 The 5008’s engines are familiar from the rest of Peugeot’s range and the 128bhp 1.2-litre and 178bhp 1.6-litre are equally smooth turbocharged affairs.
 If you’re considering the smaller of these, we advise taking the whole brood along on a test drive, as 128bhp isn’t a huge amount of power with which to shift seven people.

 The diesel engines are likely to be bigger sellers, and the 175bhp 2.0-litre is reasonably quick, getting from 0-62mph in 9.2 seconds but only comes in the top GT trim levels.
 It comes with a standard eight-speed automatic gearbox, but we expect most buyers will choose a version lower down the 5008 range.

 The 1.5-litre BlueHDI can be had with a six-speed manual or the automatic, and its 129bhp should be enough for most drivers, getting it from 0-62mph in 11.1 seconds with the manual fitted.
 It's enough power to cope with the car's SUV size, but the 5008 never feels much more than sedate in this guise.
 This engine is pretty refined too with just a distant hum as you drive along.